CLICK HERE FOR THE NEW 'GARDEN OF EADEN' WEBSITE

 After it flowers, the tree dahlia may prune itself, reducing its height to just a few feet.
 If it doesn’t, you’ll need to cut the stems down for winter.
 You may also wish to trim new growth by up to half.
 If you want a bushier, rather than a taller, plant, trim the top of the dahlia tree every few months through the growing season.

-Dahlia 'War of the Roses'
+DAHLIA 'War of the Roses'

-0 comments:
+No comments:

 Post a Comment